- Wiñay Huayna

 From here onward to Phuyupatamarca we will enter the high Andean cloud forest, a marvelous display of Nature’s beauty.
 Here the trail continues a narrow ridge until arriving to the pass of Phuyupatamarka, a natural viewing area where it is possible to see the Sacred Valley and numerous mountain peaks, as well as our final destination of Machu Picchu.
 Subsequently, From here we will descend to our last campsite, passing a very important archaeological site and temple designated for offerings to the sacred mountain spirits of the area, as well as a large terraced area for agriculture.
 Slightly beyond is our campsite for the night, Wiñayhuayna.

 DAY 4: WIÑAYHUAYNA TO MACHU PICCHU (5 KM)

-We will rise very early to complete the final stretch of the Inca Trail, which brings us to Inti Punku or the Sun Gate, the principal entrance of the crystal city of Machu Picchu.
-The trail here is fairly easy going and after about an hour we will arrive to Inti Punku, an awesome location to observe the citadel of Machu Picchu and, weather permitting, sunrise in the Andes.
+We will rise very early to complete the final stretch of the Inca Trail hike travel to Machu Picchu, which brings us to Inti Punku or the Sun Gate, the principal entrance of the crystal city of Machu Picchu.
+Meanwhile, The trail here is fairly easy going and after about an hour we will arrive to Inti Punku, an awesome location to observe the citadel of Machu Picchu and, weather permitting, sunrise in the Andes.

 If desired, an extra night in Aguas Calientes can be arranged.
-This option is very popular as it allows more time to explore Machu Picchu.
-You can also go to the thermal springs in the town – a real treat after finishing the trail.
+This option is very popular as it allows more time to explore Machu Picchu (machu pichu elevation 2400 m).
+You can also go to the thermal springs in the town – a real treat after finishing the inca trail trek.
 Also, you can do Cusco City Tours to acclimatize better before your hike.